DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

     and those without, the differences in internet adoption appear to be statistically significant.

-[^39]: Rennie et al., ‘At Home on the Outstation: Barriers to Home
+[^39]: Rennie et al., ‘At Home on the Outstation’, p.
-    Internet in Remote Indigenous Communities’, p.
 590.

 [^40]: Central Australian Youth Link Up Service, *Proposal Re: Better
     Way of Providing Broadband in Remote Communities*, Alice Springs:
     Tangentyere Council, 2014.

-[^41]: Rennie et al., ‘At Home on the Outstation: Barriers to Home
+[^41]: Rennie et al., ‘At Home on the Outstation’, pp. 591; Hogan et al., *Submission to the Inquiry into Issues Surrounding
-    Internet in Remote Indigenous Communities’, pp. 591.

-    Hogan et al., *Submission to the Inquiry into Issues Surrounding Cyber-Safety for Indigenous Australians*.
+    Cyber-Safety for Indigenous Australians*.

 [^42]: J. Finlayson and A.J.
 Auld, ‘Shoe or Stew?: Balancing Wants and
-    Needs in Indigenous Households: A Study of Appropriate Income Support Payments and Policies for Families’, ANU Centre for Aboriginal Economic Policy Research Discussion Paper No. 182, 1999.
+    Needs in Indigenous Households: A Study of Appropriate Income Support Payments and Policies for Families’, ANU Centre for Aboriginal Economic Policy Research Discussion Paper No. 182, 1999; D.E.

-    D.E.
 Smith, *Toward an Aboriginal Household Expenditure Survey:
     Conceptual, Methodological and Cultural Considerations*, Canberra:
     ANU Centre for Aboriginal Economic Policy Research, 1991, p.
 13.